• BIO

 2018 Art Cannibal, AMP Gallery, Provincetown, MA

-2016 Primates and Friends, University of Virginia, Charlottesville
+2016 Primates and Friends, University of Virginia, VA

 2016 Lost Cat, Cape Cod Museum of Art, Dennis, MA